Bifurcations in Interior Transmission Eigenvalues: Theory and Computation: The ITP for the disk

 \section{The ITP for the disk}

 Recall the ITP on the unit disk with homogeneous refractive index, whose spectrum is characterized by the family of $2\times2$ nonlinear eigenvalue problems in \cref{eq:disk}.
-As mentioned above, our results apply to this problem.
+As already mentioned, our results apply to this problem.